DePICT the Cancer Care Journey, Overcome Rarity Through Collaborative Research.

 The Importance of Genetics

-Although one of the rarest cancers, retinoblastoma is now the first to fully acknowledge that cancer is caused by genetic mutations.
-The international system to describe the severity and risk for life at first diagnosis (Tumor Node Metastasis, TNM),5 now for retinoblastoma, uniquely includes “H” for heritable.
+Although one of the rarest cancers, retinoblastoma was the first cancer recognized to be caused by genetic mutations.
+The international system used to describe the severity and risk for life at first cancer diagnosis (Tumor Node Metastasis, TNM), now, uniquely, includes “H” for retinoblastoma.1

-Patients with bilateral retinoblastoma all carry a mutation in the retinoblastoma tumor suppressor gene, RB1, and are at diagnosis considered “H1”.
-Each of their children has a 50/50 risk of being H1, or H0 with the same risk to develop retinoblastoma as the normal population.
-H0 requires no special care.
+Patients with bilateral retinoblastoma all carry a mutation in the retinoblastoma tumor suppressor gene, RB1, and are considered “H1”.
+Each of their children has a 50/50 risk of being H1, or H0 with the same risk to develop retinoblastoma as the general population.
+H0 children require no special care.

 Learn more about retinoblastoma genetics

-The children who are shown by testing to be H1 can be delivered early, and tiny tumors can be treated with minimal therapies.6 Since all persons who are H1 have a lifetime greater risk for other primary malignancies than people who are H0, we look forward today to new research to establish effective surveillance programs to find these second cancers when they are small and easy to treat.
-Likely, this will include developing technologies such as whole body MRI.
+The children who are shown by testing to be H1 can be delivered early, and tiny tumors treated with minimal therapies.2 Since all persons who are H1 have a lifetime greater risk for other primary malignancies than people who are H0, we look forward today to new research to see if a blood test can detect these second cancers when they are small and easy to treat.3

 Learn more about second primary cancers and retinoblastoma